Rubick07/IGI_GameJam/README.md

 ##  📜Scripts and Features

-- In this game, we collect player performance data and store it in Google Sheets using Unity Networking WWW by submitting a form.
+- In this game, we collect money and Score when enemy dead and we can use money to upgrade player stats at town.
-- The leaderboard is sorted A-Z and handled by Looker Studio for display on the screen.
-- The Saturation Changer is used to control the environment’s tone and weather effects through color adjustments in the game.
+- Player can change weapon from melee to range.

 |  Script       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |